Geological deformation of Iceland: South Iceland seismic zone

-There is a significant change in the age and lithology of the volcanoes in a north-south direction near Reykjanes peninsula due to bookshelf faulting.
-Bookshelf faulting is common in the South Iceland Seismic Zone.
-Since the transform motion in the South Iceland Seismic Zone is left-lateral, right-lateral faulting would occur and rotation of blocks would appear counterclockwise.
-The sequential occurrence of major earthquakes in the South Iceland Seismic Zone provided evidence of bookshelf faulting.
-Within a single event, earthquakes begin in the eastern part of the South Iceland Seismic Zone with larger magnitudes and end up with smaller magnitudes in western part of the zone.
+There is a significant change in the age and lithology of the volcanoes in a north-south direction near Reykjanes Peninsula due to bookshelf faulting.
+Bookshelf faulting is common in the SISZ.
+Since the transform motion in the SISZ is left-lateral, right-lateral faulting would occur and rotation of blocks would appear counter-clockwise.
+The sequential occurrence of major earthquakes in the SISZ provided evidence of bookshelf faulting.
+Within a single event, earthquakes begin in the eastern part of the SISZ with larger magnitudes and end up with smaller magnitudes in western part of the zone.

 In the transform fault zones of Iceland, earthquakes usually occur on small scales (micro-earthquakes) due to plate straining and pore fluid pressure.
-A large amount of pore fluid pressure migrates from the brittle–ductile transition zone (~10 km) to the lithostatic boundary at 3 km depth.
-Large scale seismic activity is triggered if the pressure cannot pass through the transition zone.
-Small scale earthquakes are also released locally in or above the migration path.
+Pore pressure increase can induce seismicity.
+A large amount of pore fluid pressure migrates from the brittle–ductile transition zone at about 10 km to the lithostatic/hydrostatic boundary at 3 km depth.
+Large-scale seismic activity is triggered if the pressure cannot pass through the transition zone.
+Small-scale earthquakes are also released locally in or above the migration path.